Brad Goldberg: Coaching career

-In October 2019, Goldberg returned to the Ohio State Buckeyes baseball team as their Director of Pitching Development.
+In October 2019, Goldberg returned to the Ohio State Buckeyes, team as their Director of Pitching Development.

-On February 7, 2023, Goldberg was named pitching coach of the Akron RubberDucks, the Double-A affiliate of the Cleveland Guardians.
+Goldberg was named pitching coach of the Akron RubberDucks, the Double-A affiliate of the Cleveland Guardians, for the 2023 season.

+The Guardians named Goldberg their bullpen coach for the 2024 season.
+He was promoted to the role of assistant pitching coach on December 13, 2024.